|DEQ Home > Land Quality > Environmental Cleanup > ECSI > Site Summary|

 |Hazardous Substances/Waste Types:||

 Chlorinated solvents (PCE, TCE, etc.), metals including titanium, acids and bases including sodium hydroxides, hydrofluoric and nitric acids, radioactive thorium.
 Also PCBs, which have been detected in both soil and stormwater.
+Metals have been released to Johnson Creek via stormwater.

 Primary exposure pathways of concern: